 Mocha Cinnamon Roll Pound Cake

-- 12 ounces unsalted butter, softened (but still a bit cool)
+- 12 ounces (1.5 cups) unsalted butter softened (but still a bit cool)

 - 1 teaspoon salt